yuzuponikemi/LLMpg/enhanced-research-agent/README.md

 - `read_file`: Access file contents
 - `write_file`: Save data to a file
 - `list_files`: Get directory listings
+- `query_google_rag`: Retrieve information using Google embeddings
+- `query_openai_rag`: Retrieve information using OpenAI embeddings
+- `index_rag_collection`: Create knowledge bases from documents

+### Automated Testing

+The agent supports an evaluation mode that allows external programs to:
+- Send test prompts
+- Capture only the first response (without executing multi-step plans)
+- Save results in JSON format for analysis

+See the `test/test_agent_eval_mode.py` script for examples of how to use this feature.

 ## Examples

 See the `examples/` directory for example scripts demonstrating various capabilities.

+## Testing

+See the `test/RAG_TESTING_GUIDE.md` for information on testing the RAG capabilities.

 ## Logging